WHaverals/IntroDH-Fall2024/datasets.md

 - **[NYPL's Menu Collection](https://github.com/sceckert/IntroDHFall2022/tree/main/_datasets/NYPL-Menu-Dataset.zip?raw=true)**: A taste of history through the New York Public Library's transcribed menus, accompanied by a [glossary](http://curatingmenus.org/data_dictionary/).
 - **[The Office (U.S.) Dialogue Dataset](https://www.kaggle.com/nehaprabhavalkar/the-office-dataset)**: Analyze the dialogue from the popular TV show "The Office".
 - **[Superheroes Dataset](https://www.kaggle.com/claudiodavi/superhero-set)**: A dataset containing information on various superheroes and their attributes.
+- **[Doctor Who Villain List](https://www.theguardian.com/news/datablog/2010/jul/16/doctor-who-villains-list)**: Doctor Who has fought more than 400 villains and monsters.
+Find out [here](https://docs.google.com/spreadsheets/d/1-wpscGBquVJnI5i9lIygBQWW-OrP_ypDng4ZuQvwLeU/edit?hl=en&hl=en#gid=0) who they are - and which appeared most often.
+- **[Shipwreck Database](https://docs.google.com/spreadsheets/d/11fk5YeQ4eFOnYSBNpUdHp4TP42gJ7wY5/edit#gid=970169931)**: Based on A.J.
+Parker's 1992 work *Ancient Shipwrecks of the Mediterranean and the Roman Provinces*, this dataset provides geographic and archaeological details of 1,368 documented shipwrecks.
+- **[Dog Names in New York City](https://a816-dohbesp.nyc.gov/IndicatorPublic/dognames/):** A [dataset](https://github.com/Kaz-A/dog_names/) of dog names registered in New York City (what did you expect?).